monikastrah/431-2020/labs/lab04/lab04.md

 other two variables.

 ## On Grading

+Note that Question 6 was graded out of 10 points, even though it was originally intended to be graded out of 15 points.
+In computing your final score on the Quiz, you received 5 additional points if your R Markdown and HTML files were in and readable, on time, so that the total possible score on the Quiz was actually 105.

 Lab 04 will be graded on a 100 point scale, even though there are 105 available points, so that some people may score higher than 100.
 You